-3 School Ethos
+School Ethos

-The values and principles of being a Rights Respecting School are embedded across our school/nursery and both children and adults work together collaboratively to maintain a rights-respecting school community, based on the UNCRC, in all areas and in all aspects of school life.
+The values and principles of being a Rights Respecting School are being embedded across our school and ELC.
+Children and adults work collaboratively together to develop a rights respecting school community, based on the United Nations Conventions on the Rights of the Child (UNCRC), in all areas and aspects of school life.

-Our learners are provided with the opportunity to participate in a wide range of curricular and extra- curricular activities to work towards the four capacities of being a successful learner, a confident individual, an effective contributor and a responsible citizen.
+Our learners are provided with the opportunity to participate in a range of activities to work towards developing the four capacities of being a successful learner, confident individual, an effective contributor and a responsible citizen.

-Achievement and attainment are celebrated across the school and wider community in a variety of ways e.g. at assembly, on social media and in local media.
+Achievement and attainment are celebrated across the school and wider community in a variety of ways e.g. Star of the Week, home link diary, assemblies, local media.